Speaker of the House of Representatives

 All 151 members of the House of Representatives vote to elect a new Speaker.
 This is conducted by a secret vote in the House after the official opening of Parliament following a federal election.
 The Speaker is a member with a lot of parliamentary experience, usually nominated by the government.
 They are expected to treat all members of the House fairly and equally.
 A Deputy Speaker is also elected to assist the Speaker.
 The major parliamentary parties nominate a panel of Acting Deputy Speakers to share the load of chairing the House of Representatives throughout the day.

-The Speaker has several responsibilities within the chamber, including:
+The Speaker has several responsibilities within the House, including:

 - running meetings of the House of Representatives, much like a chairperson runs a meeting